mohamadch91/Information-Security-HWs/HW3/README.md

 ## Description

-This project is a simple client-server python CLI tool to get data from a client and send it to a server.
+This project is a simple client-server python CLI tool to get OS data from a client and send it to a server.

 ## Requirements